 Contact: (619) 260-2258

-The highest international recognition a business student anywhere in the world can receive in an undergraduate, master's, or doctoral program at a school accredited by AACSB International.
+Beta Gamma Sigma is the highest international recognition a business student anywhere in the world can receive in an undergraduate, master's or doctoral program at a school accredited by AACSB International.

 Advisors: Craig Barkacs